Daimler Dingo: Design and development

 In 1938, the British War Office issued a specification for a scouting vehicle.
-Three British motor manufacturers, Alvis, BSA Cycles and Morris, were invited to supply prototypes.
-Alvis had been in partnership with Nicholas Straussler and provided armoured cars to the Royal Air Force, Morris had participated in trials and production of armoured cars and BSA Cycles – whose parent Birmingham Small Arms (BSA) was involved in armaments – had a small front wheel drive vehicle in production.
+Three British motor manufacturers: Alvis, BSA Cycles, and Morris, were invited to supply prototypes.
+Alvis had been in partnership with Nicholas Straussler and provided armoured cars to the Royal Air Force (RAF), Morris had participated in trials and production of armoured cars, and BSA Cycles, whose parent Birmingham Small Arms (BSA) was involved in armaments, had a small front-wheel drive vehicle in production.

 Testing began in August 1938.
-All were of similar size and layout – rear engine and all four-wheel-drive.
-The Morris design was eliminated first – suffering from poor speed even after modification by its builders.
-The Alvis prototype – known as "Dingo" – could manage 50 mph over a cross-country course but had a high centre of gravity.
+All were of similar size and layout; rear engined, and all four-wheel drive.
+The Morris design was eliminated first; suffering from poor speed even after modification by its manufacturer.
+The Alvis prototype, known as 'Dingo', could maintain a speed of 50 mph over a cross-country course, but had a high centre of gravity.

-The BSA prototype was completed in September and handed over for testing.
-By December, it had covered 10000 mi on- and off-road with few mechanical problems.
-Policy from the War Office changed to a requirement for an armoured roof.
-The BSA vehicle needed a more powerful engine and strengthened suspension.
-It was chosen over the Alvis and the first order (172 vehicles) for the "Car, Scout, Mark I" was placed in May 1939.
-The actual production was passed to Daimler, which was a vehicle manufacturer in the BSA group of companies.
+The BSA prototype was completed in September, and assigned for testing.
+By December, it had covered 10,000 mi on- and off-road with few mechanical problems.
+A directive from the War Office in London subsequently changed to a requirement for an armoured roof.
+The BSA vehicle needed a more powerful engine, and strengthened suspension.
+It was chosen over the Alvis, and the first order (172 vehicles) for the 'Car, Scout, Mark I' was placed in May 1939.
+The actual production was assigned to Daimler Cars, which was an established vehicle manufacturer within the BSA group of companies.

-The potential of the design was recognised, and it served as the basis for the development of a larger armoured car – a "Light Tank Wheeled", which would later become the Daimler Armoured Car.
-The first pilot vehicle was built by the end of 1939, later to be named 'Daimler Scout Car' but already known by the name of the Alvis design - the Dingo.
+The potential of the design was recognised, and it served as the basis for the development of a larger armoured car; a 'Light Tank Wheeled', which would later become the Daimler Armoured Car.
+The first pilot vehicle was built by the end of 1939, later to be named 'Daimler Scout Car' but already known by the name of the Alvis design: the Dingo.